soorajvk/activation-function-compare/README.md

 The sigmoid function was one of the most frequently used activation functions.
 The sigmoid activation function can be used a good classifier because for a small x there will be a large y.
 This means faster gradient descent.
 The biggest problem with this function is towards the ends of the function y does not react much with respect to a change in x.
-The derivative values in these regions are very small and converges to 0.
+The derivative values in these regions are very small and converge to 0.
 This is called vanishing gradient.
 The means that the learning is going to be very slow these regions.
 Regardless, sigmoid is still used in the output layer while performing binary classifications.

 In recent year there have been many other better alternatives that have been discovered such as tanH, ReLU and Leaky ReLU.